ukicar/electrolink/electrolink-protocol.md

 ## SPI
-### spiWrite(int value)
+### spiWrite(int iName, int value)

 Sends value to SPI bus.
 SPI interface needs to be previously set with pinMode function

 Parameters:

-`int NAME` - SPI interface name.
-This is not pin number, this is name that has been given in pinMode SPI declaration

-`int value` - 8bit value
+`int iName` - SPI interface name.
+This is not pin number, this is name that has been given in pinMode SPI declaration `int value` - 8bit value

 JSON:
 ```
 {
-  "pin": <NAME>
+  "pin": <iName>
   "method": "spiWrite",
   "params": [ <value> ]
 }
 ```

-### spiRead(int nBytes)
+### spiRead(int iName, int nBytes)

 Reads values from SPI bus.
 SPI interface needs to be previously set with pinMode function

 Parameters:

-`int NAME` - SPI interface name.
-This is not pin number, this is name that has been given in pinMode SPI declaration

-`int nBytes` - number of bytes that will be read
+`int iName` - SPI interface name.
+This is not pin number, this is name that has been given in pinMode SPI declaration `int nBytes` - number of bytes that will be read

 JSON:
 ```
 {
-  "pin": <NAME>
+  "pin": <iName>
   "method": "spiRead",
   "params": [ <nBytes> ]
 }